Buyer's guide for spectating binoculars

 Size

-• Full Sized Binoculars are those that have objective lenses of around 42mm or larger
+• Full-sized binoculars usually have objective lenses of around 42mm or larger

-• Mid Sized Binoculars are those that have objective lenses of around 32mm to 36mm
+• Mid-sized binoculars usually have objective lenses of around 30mm to 36mm

-• Compact Binoculars are those that have objective lenses between 21mm and 28mm
+• Compact binoculars usually have objective lenses between 21mm and 28mm

 Weight